sdiehl/wiwinwlh/tutorial.md

 :set -fobject-code
 ```

-Enabling object code compliation may complicate type inference, since type
+Enabling object code compilation may complicate type inference, since type
 information provided to the shell can sometimes be less informative than
 source-loaded code.
 This under specificity can result in breakage with some
-langauge extensions.
+language extensions.
 In that case, you can temporarily reenable bytecode
 compilation on a per module basis with the ``-fbyte-code`` flag.

 ```haskell